swfisher/TMCLearnToCode/README.md

-# TMCLearnToCode
+# Learn To Code: Javascript Series by Techmecolor
-All course information, weekly readings &amp; challenges, presentation slides for Techmecolor's Learn to Code: Javascript Series.
+This repository includes all course information, weekly readings &amp; challenges, presentation slides for Techmecolor's Learn to Code: Javascript Series.

 ## Course Philosophy:
 #### "The better you understand what you are doing, the better you will do it." - Max Kanat-Alexander